bhuron/liberalisme-democratique/scripts/README.md

 - Consider using the Turndown library for better HTML conversion

 ### Images not displaying

+#### For Remote Mode:
+1. Ensure `astro.config.ts` has remote image patterns configured
+2. Check that image URLs are accessible
+3. Build may fail if remote images are blocked

+#### For Local Mode:
-- Download images from your Ghost site
+1. Download images from your Ghost site
-- Place in `public/images/`
+2. Place in `src/assets/ghost-images/`
-- Update image paths in frontmatter if needed
+3. Update image paths in frontmatter if needed

-- Consider using Astro's Image component for optimization
+#### For All Modes:
+- Use the image download script: `npm run images:download`
+- Check image dimensions in frontmatter if Astro Image complains
+- Run `npm run build` to test optimization

 ## Post-Import Steps